Arca/Documentation

 fund-account

 Fund an Arca object (denominated or exchange).
-This is a developer tool for testing, competitions, and programmatic account seeding.
-In demo realms, funding is simulated with a configurable delay.
+This is a developer tool for competitions and programmatic account seeding.
+In development realms, funding is simulated with a configurable delay.
 For production deposit flows, use payment links.

 bash